BartGisone/Assignments/README.md

 topten: A Jupyter Notebook Python 3 file which parses through a user input file (in this case, the lyrics to 'Living on a Prayer' by Bon Jovi were used to test file).
 Using Key Value pairs and Big Data principals, the top 10 words in the song graphed and displayed.

 Lab4: Shows Java program which creates dynamic Queues and Stacks, and creates a Queue from two Stacks.

+Gisone_Test2: shows a basic java web application with servlets, a SQL database and MVC design pattern